sinha-19/OS-Interview-Guide/README.md

   Sketch diagrams and memory maps by hand for better retention.
 - **Before the Interview:**
   Use the “Interview Tips” at the end of each note for rapid revision.
+- **Visual Learning:**
+  Use the [video] link next to each section for high-quality YouTube tutorials and lectures.

 ---